alkama25/to-do-list/README.md

 Separate unit tests for components and stores are under(__tests__) folder in respective directories.

-The application allows to add the todo, which is initially in pending state.
+The application allows to add the todo, which is initially in pending state. <br>
-The user can either -
+The user can either -  <br>
-    1. Mark it as complete
+    1. Mark it as complete <br>
-    2. Delete it
+    2. Delete it <br>
-    3. Or can move it to backlog and vice-versa.
+    3. Or can move it to backlog and vice-versa. <br>

 While navigating to the backlog todos, there is also searching and sorting functionality implemented, to allow users to search and sort the todos.